Drunk vs. Drowsy Driving: Why Sleep Deprivation Is More Dangerous Than Alcohol

 - Missed exits or turns

 Ultimately, if you are exhausted, you should not drive.
 Should you experience any of the above warning signs, get help immediately.
-A
+Ask one of your passengers to drive or extend your trip by a day and find a place to stop for the night.

 Nothing is worth the risk of losing your life or putting someone else’s in danger.
 The first step toward change is awareness.
 Tell someone you love about the dangers of drowsy driving today!